 "With magical abilities that will spring from special centers and the good earth around it like this, to be on top of the top," Morgan proclaimed, anticipating his ability to not only be partners but masters of these moguls after the first glass of power berry wine.
-"With the help and those few talented people temporarily on the bottom, that helped make that magic possible," he related and confessed, bowing with gratitude to Leona and Kumar from their station near the kitchen door.
+"With the help and those few talented people temporarily on the bottom, that helped make that magic possible," he related and confessed, pointing to Leona and Kumar who were at the positions assigned to them just outside the kitchen door.

-He toasted them both, inviting and commanding them to pour a glass of wine for themselves from the magic bottle from which he got a larger portion than all of his guests.
-She picked up glasses next to them as they by the kitchen door.
-Leona smiled, bowed, then poured it into two glasses, half filled, but to equal levels for them both.
-She handed out to Kumar, who lifted it up to his exceedingly generous patron mentor and mark.
+Morgan invited and commanded Kumar and Leona to pour a glass of wine for themselves from the 'magic bottle' from which he himself got a larger portion than all of his guests.
+Leona picked up glasses next to them as they stood by the kitchen door.
+Leona smiled, bowed, then poured the (as Morgan thought it be) 'brain and balls promoting elixir into two glasses, half-filling them..
+She handed one to Kumar, who lifted it up to his exceedingly generous patron mentor and mark.